jlleongarcia/jlleongarcia/content/blog/ai-data-chat.md

 You will need [OpenAI & Anthropic APIs](#interesting-api-keys-for-llms)

 {{< callout type="info" >}}
-For the [Real Estate Web Project](https://github.com/JAlcocerT/ScrewFastMoiRealEstate) commented in [this post](https://jalcocert.github.io/JAlcocerT/astro-web-setup/) I was asked to provide a **QnA Bot**
+For the [**Real Estate Web** Project](https://github.com/JAlcocerT/ScrewFastMoiRealEstate) commented in [this post](https://jalcocert.github.io/JAlcocerT/astro-web-setup/) I was asked to provide a **QnA Bot**
 {{< /callout >}}

+#### LLamaIndex Use Cases

+But LLamaIndex can do much more than that.

+For some reason it is the RAG framework used at [the PrivateGPT project](https://fossengineer.com/selfhosting-privateGPT/).

+For example, we can use LlamaIndex Pandas Query Engine to chat with Pandas DF's as well

 ### Exploring LangChain